swdunlop/antiki/README.md

 Antiki does not provide [Xiki][0] menus or use Xiki helpers.
 It also does not support continuously updating output, and will hang until a command exits or ten seconds have passed -- for these features, the much more powerful [SublimeXiki][1] is recommended.

+## Contributors:

+ - @efi -- bug report and fix for windows output decoding

 [0]: http://xiki.org
 [1]: https://github.com/lunixbochs/SublimeXiki
 [2]: http://www.sublimetext.com